-We pussy foot around, the ones who’ve had their hearts dashed already, because we know you’re never free, you can’t run from hurt, not really, not if you’ve really in love or had something worth being bitter about.
+We pussyfoot around, the ones who’ve had their hearts dashed already because we know you’re never free, you can’t run from hurt, not really, not if you’re really in love or had something worth being bitter about.
 I guess it’s like that old Joe Simpson question, is he lucky or unlucky, to be hurt in love a sign that at least you once felt it.

 Feelings don’t heal like skin.

-To make peace and to make emends takes time, a dangerous and painful act, to judge when that pain has passed.
+To make peace and to make amends takes time, a dangerous and painful act, to judge when that pain has passed.
 How long is that?
-Do you want know?
+Do you want to know?
 If I had to give an answer it would be the answer I was once given, his stupid answer that sounded crazy at the time, of half that life you once shared.
 Only then could you hope to pass each other in the street and wonder what on earth you ever had.
-But for some the pain works its magic before they go.
-For others it’s a wound that always weeps.
+But for some, the pain works its magic before they go.
+For others, it’s a wound that always weeps.

 And if you rush it?